International Children's Peace Prize: Similar awards

-An International Children's Peace Prize is also handed out by the Children as the Peacemakers Foundation.
 The World's Children's Prize for the Rights of the Child is awarded yearly by Swedish organisation Children's World.

-The Institute for Economics & Peace (IEP) issues a World Children Peace Prize.
+An International Children's Peace Prize was also handed out by the San Francisco-based Children as the Peacemakers Foundation.
+The Global Peace Index of the Institute for Economics & Peace (IEP) issued a World Children Peace Prize; winners included Licypriya Kangujam.